 Yup.
 The only limitations are the size of your bowl and the extent of your imagination.

-Enjoy the deliciousness!
-If you make any of these uglyducklingbakery grain and salad bowl recipes or if you build your own bowl, please comment and/or share a pic!
+If you make any of my grain and salad bowl recipes or if you build your own bowl, please comment here!

 Are you an adventurous home cook looking for inspiration in your weeknight meals and weekend baking?